 Hydrochloric acid is the main acid in the stomach that breaks down protein so that it can be predigested before it enters the duodenum and the intestines.
 Most people suffering with leaky gut have suffered from a low stomach acid due to medications, birth control or antibiotics.

 Another condition connected to leaky gut syndrome is a condition called SIBO (small intestinal bacterial overgrowth).
 SIBO can occur when the stomach doesn’t produce enough HCL and bad bacteria can take residence in the small intestine.

 Supplementing with HCL that includes pepsin is a heartburn and GERD remedy that is also regularly used to treat hypochlorhydria, when the stomach is unable to produce hydrochloric acid.
 Often bringing the stomach acid up to the correct level will help heal leaky gut and SIBO.

 Your natural health care provider should determine the amount of HCL you need.
 If you do decide to take HCL with pepsin on your own, then make sure you only take it with meals that contain protein and start off with 1 capsules then add 1 extra cap per meal until you feel warmth or pressure in your stomach.
 Once you feel that warming sensation decrease the capsules of HCL you are taking per meal by 1 capsule.
 And again, only take HCL with meals that contain protein.

-Anti-fungal agents like caprylic acid, cellulose, and oil of oregano can be taking for short term treatment of leaky gut syndrome.
+Anti-fungal agents like caprylic acid, cellulose, and oil of oregano can be taken for short -term treatment of leaky gut syndrome.
 One of the main causes of leaky gut syndrome can be imbalanced flora in your gut, including an overgrowth of yeast and candida.